2 years ago, the Taliban banned girls from school. It’s a worsening crisis for all Afghans

 Their perspective on girls’ education partly comes from a specific school of 19th century Islamic thought and partly from rural areas where tribalism is entrenched, according to regional expert Hassan Abbas.

 “The ones who went on to develop the (Taliban) movement opted for ideas that are restrictive, orthodox to the extreme, and tribal,” said Abbas, who writes extensively about the Taliban.
-The leadership believes women should not participate in anything social, public and should especially be kept away from education, said Abbas.
+The Taliban leadership believes women should not participate in anything social or public and should especially be kept away from education, said Abbas.

 The Taliban also stopped girls’ education when they ruled Afghanistan in the late 1990s.